Georgia businesses backing hate-crimes legislation

 The hate-crimes bill, sponsored by Rep. Chuck Efstration, R-Dacula, would impose additional penalties on criminal defendants if it determined their victim was chosen based on his or her “race, color, religion, national origin, sexual orientation, gender, mental disability or physical disability.”

-Lawmakers will return to the Capitol Monday, June 15, three months after the coronavirus pandemic forced a suspension of this year’s session.
+Lawmakers will return to the Capitol next Monday, three months after the coronavirus pandemic forced a suspension of this year’s session.